 Reeiving my MFA degree in Creative Writing, solidified a long-term belief that all poetry need not “end rhyme” to narrative emotion that transcends human condition.
 Creative lyrics, when written well, should invite language to leap, pop, inform, breathe, and live in the lives of readers.

 I enjoy writing about people of intrigue and subjects often overlooked or underrepresented.
 From human interest to investigative journalism to the global arts scene, there is a disparity in both reporting and broad opportunities for those most aware of inequity to expand their voice.
 I defy odds, overcome obstacles, and surpass barriers to claim opportunity.
 Excuses are not an option.

-My current residence is Tallahassee, Florida, but I miss the northeast a great deal.
+My current residence is Miami, Florida, but I miss the northeast a great deal.
 I am in constant, internal debate over my love for the sun and beach versus the varied cultural outlets, infectious pace, and good cheese the northeast offers.
 I’m specifically talking about the Italian Market in Philadelphia, perusing Harvard Square, and jamming to jazz in Georgetown.

 This temporary, southern sojourn happened to “just happen” after spending three years in Winston Salem, North Carolina to whip a wicked disease called cancer.
 I am now a survivor forced to face the fact that “my new side of life” requires that I seek innovative ways to pursue passion.
 As a result, I have launched out into the deep and now write full-time because after all, I am a writer.